nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 In this lab, you will deploy 2 AKS clusters, with Nginx Ingress Controllers.
 You will also deploy a private Container Registry.

 - Learning Objectives
-Deploy 2 AKS clusters using the Azure AZ CLI.
+Deploy 1 AKS cluster using the Azure AZ CLI.
-Deploy a private Azure Container Registry.
+Deploy 2nd AKS cluster with a bash script.
-Deploy Nginx Plus Ingress Controller to Azure Container Registry, and to the Clusters.
+Deploy Nginx Plus Ingress Controller with F5 Private Registry, to both the Clusters.
 Configure Nginx Plus Ingress Controller Dashboards.
 Expose the NIC Plus Dashboards externally for Live Monitoring.